strategicalliances/docs/content/en/docs/marketplace/platform-supported-content/modules/snowflake/snowflake-ai-data-connector.md

 2. Configure authentication based on the authentication type set in **ConnectionDetails**:
    * When using **KEYPAIR_JWT**, use the **Generate JWT** action from the **Toolbox** to generate a JWT token.
    * When using **OAuth** or **PAT**, use the **BearerToken_GetCreate** microflow from the **Utils** folder to get or create a **BearerToken** object.
 Set the **Token** and **ExpirationDate** attributes accordingly.
-3. Add the **Cortex Analyst: Create Request** action from the **Toolbox**, and configure the **Request**.
+3. Create the **CortexAnalystRequest** or **CortexAnalystMultiModelRequest** object.
-   The request is based on the **AbstractCortexAnalystRequest** entity, which has two implementations depending on whether you want to use a single semantic model or multiple models:
+   These request objects are a specialization on the **AbstractCortexAnalystRequest** entity, which has two implementations depending on whether you want to use a single semantic model or multiple models:

    * **CortexAnalystRequest** – Use this for single-model requests.
 Configure one of the following attributes:
      * **Semantic_Model_File** – Provide the path to a semantic model YAML file stored in Snowflake.